 There is a low probability of the rowing shell flipping.
 Rowers preferably know how to swim.
 At the very least, rowers should be comfortable enough with deep water that they won't panic and will be able to hold on to the shell until they are assisted by the coach.

 The Learn to Row program is conducted over 1 week.
-The program is offered in each of the 4 weeks of July.
+The program is offered in certain weeks during July and August.

 The program is comprised of 5 sessions of 2 hours each.
 The sessions take place on Monday to Friday between 11:30 AM and 1:30 PM.